My eyes glazed over on the screen.

 To my employer: it’s over.
 It’s not you, it’s me.
-Call it a sabbatical or a mini retirement or a temporary early retirement, I need to put my priorities, passions, and purpose first.
+Call it a sabbatical or a career break or a mini retirement or a temporary early retirement, I need to put my priorities, passions, and purpose first.
 I’m going where the creativity takes me, while I have the blessing of mental prowess, physical health, and minimal obligations.

-Hey, and maybe I’ll actually make some money on my book so I don’t have to rush back into “work” 😉
+Hey, and maybe I’ll actually make some money on my blog and my book so I don’t have to rush back into “work” 😉

 My last day of traditional employment is Dec.
-10. I’m so excited to see what this journey has in store for me.
-First step, Austin, next… I’m moving to Mexico (more to come!)!
+10, 2021.
+I’m so excited to see what this journey has in store for me.
+First step, Austin, next… I’m moving to Mexico!

 For more of my thoughts on my mini-retirement, watch the video below!